Honda Motor Co., Ltd. (HMC) Cl - GuruFocus.com

-The Class: Robbins+LLP reminds investors that a shareholder filed a class action on behalf of all purchasers of Honda Motor Co., Ltd. (NYSE: HMC) American Depository Shares ("ADSs") between June 20, 2018 and September 28, 2022, for violations of the Securities Act of 1934.
+SAN DIEGO, Feb.
+16, 2023 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all purchasers of Honda Motor Co., Ltd. (: HMC) American Depository Shares ("ADSs") between June 20, 2018 and September 28, 2022, for violations of the Securities Act of 1934.
 Honda is a multinational conglomerate manufacturer of automobiles, motorcycles, and power equipment.
 The Company’s U.S.-based operations are conducted through its North American subsidiary, American Honda.

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Honda.
 Shareholders who want to act as lead plaintiff for the class must file their papers by April 3, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.